-EMTL 2852 Paramedic Field Internship 4.25 credits

-The capstone field internship is designed to give the paramedic student an opportunity to apply the skills and knowledge from previous didactic and classroom trainings in the field.
-Student mastery and competency will be demonstrated and evaluated through a series of thorough patient assessments, formulation of proper treatment plans for each situation encountered, and administration of patient care under the preceptors guidance at the Advance Life Support skill level.
-The student must have an American Heart Association Basic Life Support CPR card or equivalent.
-Prerequisite: EMTL 2851 (0/0/192/0)
+EMTL 2852 Paramedic Field Internship 4.25 credits .The capstone field internship is designed to give the paramedic student an opportunity to apply the skills and knowledge from previous didactic and classroom trainings in the field.
+Student mastery and competency will be demonstrated and evaluated through a series of thorough patient assessments, formulation of proper treatment plans for each situation encountered, and administration of patient care under the preceptor's guidance at the Advanced Life Support skill level.
+The student must have a current American Heart Association Basic Life Support CPR card or equivalent.
+Prerequisite: EMTL 2644 AND EMTL 2654 AND EMTL 2664 (0/0/192/0)

-EMTL 2860 Paramedic Lab III
+EMTL 2860 Paramedic Lab III 1 credit

 Students rotate through a variety of scenarios designed to help them better prepare for the patient at the paramedic skill level.
 The stations will include, but not be limited to, advanced airway, controlling bleeding wounds and shock, IV cannulation, securing patients to a long board, splinting, and cardiac rhythm recognition demonstrating competence of lab II knowledge level mastery.
-Prerequisite: EMTL 2761 Corequisite: EMTL2840 AND EMTL2850 AND EMTL2870 (0/30/0/0)
+Prerequisite: EMTL 2761 Corequisite: EMTL2643 AND EMTL2653 AND EMTL2663 (0/30/0/0)